Sim, Chelyabinsk Oblast

-Sim (Сим) is a town in Ashinsky District of Chelyabinsk Oblast, Russia, located on the Sim River, 340 km west of Chelyabinsk, the administrative center of the oblast.
+Sim (Сим) is a town in Ashinsky District of Chelyabinsk Oblast, Russia.
+It is located on the Sim River, 340 km west of Chelyabinsk and is the administrative center of the oblast.
 Population:

 History

-It was founded in 1759 as Simsky Zavod (Си́мский Заво́д, lit.
-Sim's Plant), a settlement around an ironworks.
+It was founded in 1759 and named Simsky Zavod (Си́мский Заво́д, lit.
+Sim's Plant).
+The settlement was formed around an ironworks.
 It was renamed Sim and granted town status on November 13, 1942.

 Administrative and municipal status

-Within the framework of administrative divisions, it is, together with two rural localities, incorporated within Ashinsky District as the Town of Sim.
+Within the framework of administrative divisions, it is incorporated within Ashinsky District, together with two rural localities, as the Town of Sim.
 As a municipal division, the Town of Sim is incorporated within Ashinsky Municipal District as Simskoye Urban Settlement.

 Notable people

 It is the birthplace of Igor Kurchatov, a famous Soviet/Russian physicist.